-For more information about credit, please refer to our Federal Graduate Plus Loan Update page.
+For more information about credit, please refer to our Federal Graduate Plus Loan Info page.

 We have classified RWU Law classes under the following headers.
 One of the following course types will be attached to each course which will allow students to narrow down their search while looking for classes.